alexdmoss/alexos.dev/medium/02-What-I-Learnt-At-KubeCon-2019.md

 ### 1. Prometheus at Scale

 We have an emerging scaling problem with Prometheus.
-At the moment, our Promethei are relatively small but still by far the biggest pods we run and occasionally perturbed by increases in tenant usage.
+At the moment, our Promethei are relatively small but still by far the biggest pods we run on our newer version of the platform and are occasionally perturbed by changes in our tenants' usage.
 Their standalone nature feels wasteful and limits us to only holding data for (I think) 45 days.
 Teams want to keep it for longer, which is not unreasonable in my view - we need to do better.

-I therefore was particularly interested to learn more about [M3](https://eng.uber.com/m3/), [Cortex](https://medium.com/weaveworks/what-is-cortex-2c30bcbd247d) and a little about [Thanos](https://improbable.io/blog/thanos-prometheus-at-scale) as open source solutions to this particular challenge.
+I was therefore particularly interested to learn more about [M3](https://eng.uber.com/m3/), [Cortex](https://medium.com/weaveworks/what-is-cortex-2c30bcbd247d) and a little about [Thanos](https://improbable.io/blog/thanos-prometheus-at-scale) as open source solutions to this particular challenge.
 Whatever we end up picking will probably end up making an interesting blog post in its own right!

 ### 2. The Logging Problem